-- 6.1 The use of school equipment to access social networking sites for personal use is prohibited. - 6.2 Only staff with school authorisation to access specific networking areas, such as Twitter, may do so. - 6.3 Staff accessing social networking sites without authorisation on school equipment may face disciplinary action. - 6.4 Staff should not use their personal equipment to access social networking sites in the school setting whilst near students, this includes whilst in the classroom, corridors, computer rooms or other public areas of the school and whilst on duty. - 6.5 Appropriate use of electronic technology, using personal equipment may be undertaken in private areas of the school away from the vicinity of the students such as the staff room and offices. - 6.6 Inappropriate use of social networking sites either within the school setting or within private time that brings the schools catholic ethos and good name into disrepute could lead to disciplinary action. - 6.7 It is prohibited to 'friend' present students at the school on a social networking site such as Facebook unless it has been authorised by the school. - 6.8 Staff should refer to the Child Protection, Safeguarding, 'Safer Use of Images Policies' and refer to their terms and conditions of employment to ensure their actions do not bring the schools good name into disrepute. - 6.9 Use of electronic technology whether within the school setting or out, should not compromise a member of staffs professional integrity.
+- 6.1 The use of school equipment to access social networking sites for personal use is prohibited. - 6.2 Only staff with school authorisation to access specific networking areas, such as Twitter, may do so. - 6.3 Staff accessing social networking sites without authorisation on school equipment may face disciplinary action. - 6.4 Staff should not use their personal equipment to access social networking sites in the school setting whilst near students, this includes whilst in the classroom, corridors, computer rooms or other public areas of the school and whilst on duty. - 6.5 Appropriate use of electronic technology, using personal equipment may be undertaken in private areas of the school away from the vicinity of the students such as the staff room and offices. - 6.6 Inappropriate use of social networking sites either within the school setting or within private time that brings the schools catholic ethos and good name into disrepute could lead to disciplinary action. - 6.7 It is prohibited to 'friend' present students at the school on a social networking site such as Facebook unless it has been authorised by the school. - 6.8 Staff should refer to the Safeguarding and Child Protection, and Safer Use of Images policies and refer to their terms and conditions of employment to ensure their actions do not bring the schools good name into disrepute. - 6.9 Use of electronic technology whether within the school setting or out, should not compromise a member of staffs professional integrity.

-Version 1.0 23 rd October 2019 Original policy document

-Version 1.1 23 rd October 2019 Policy Review

-Addition of revision history (7).
+Version 1.0 23 rd October 2019 Original policy document Version 1.1 23 rd October 2019 Policy Review Addition of revision history (7).
 Addition of version number and header.
 Formatted for easier reference.
 Headings updated with new terminology.
 Version 1.2 6 th September 2021 Policy Review.
 No Changes.
 Version 1.3 27 th October 2022 Policy Review.
 No Changes.
 Version 1.4 8 th September 2023 Policy Review.
 No Changes.
+Version 1.5 24 th September 2024 Policy Review Removal of section 2.7 as no longer relevant.
+Updated section 2.8 to section 2.7 to reference 'all staff'.
+Updated section 6.8 to reference correct policy names.